Antonina (wife of Belisarius): Early life

 Ioannina (or Joannina) was the only confirmed daughter of Belisarius and Antonina.
-Procopius mentions: "she [Theodora] realized that the girl would be the heiress, since Belisarius had no other offspring".
-Another daughter of Antonina is mentioned as wife of Ildiger.
+Procopius mentions: "she [Theodora] realized that the girl would be the heiress, since Belisarius had no other offspring".(Moorhead 1994): "In 548 he married Ioannina, the daughter of Belisarius".
+Another daughter of Antonina, whose name is never stated, is mentioned as wife of Ildiger.
+This marriage would have likely occurred prior to Antonina and Belisarius departure to Egypt in 533.
+There is little more known about the life of this woman.
 Ildiger is always mentioned as son-in-law of Antonina, never as son-in-law of Belisarius.
 Procopius records: "And the emperor sent another army also to Solomon with Theodoras, the Cappadocian, and Ildiger, who was the son-in-law of Antonina, the wife of Belisarius." ...
-"So the envoys of the barbarians went to Byzantium escorted by Romans, and Ildiger, the son-in-law of Antonina, came to Rome from Libya with not a few horsemen."
+"So the envoys of the barbarians went to Byzantium escorted by Romans, and Ildiger, the son-in-law of Antonina, came to Rome from Libya with not a few horsemen."Procopius, History of the Wars, Book 6, Chapter 7.15.